Pancake: Netherlands

 In the Netherlands, pancakes are known as pannenkoeken and are mostly eaten at lunch and dinner time.
 Pancake restaurants are popular with families and serve many sweet, savoury, and stuffed varieties.
-Pannenkoeken are slightly thicker than crêpes and usually quite large, 12 in or so in diameter.
+Pannenkoeken are slightly thicker than crêpes and usually quite large, being 12 in or so in diameter.
 The batter is egg-based and fillings include such items as sliced apples, cheese, ham, bacon, and candied ginger, alone or in combination.

 Stroop, a thick molasses-like sugar beet-based syrup is also popular, particularly in a classic filling of bacon and stroop.

 Poffertjes are another Dutch quick bread, similar to American pancakes but sweeter and much smaller.
 Made in a specially dimpled copper or cast iron pan, they are flipped once with a fork.
-Unlike Dutch pancakes, the batter for poffertjes contains baking powder and therefore they have a softer interior than pancakes.
+Unlike Dutch pancakes, the batter for poffertjes contains baking powder and therefore have a softer interior than pancakes.

 A spekdik is a pancake-like food which is traditionally eaten in the provinces Groningen and Drenthe in the Netherlands around New Year.
 Unlike pancakes, a spekdik is cooked with a waffle iron.
 The main ingredients of a spekdik are syrup, eggs and rye-flour, and some varieties include bacon.